adrian-pavel/visual-nuget/README.md

 ### Known issues and missing features

 1. Github NuGet registry not supported properly yet.
 Others probably as well.
-2. Some private servers do not display packages on the "Installed" and "Updates" tabs.
-3. Lazy loading more results not implemented yet.
+2. Lazy loading more results not implemented yet.
-4. Package details not loading based on selected version
-5. Package details does not show dependencies

 ## How to use